 Spills and contaminated surfaces in the home of patients can be cleaned with dilute household bleach.

-The hepatitis A vaccine is recommended for all children beginning at age 1 year, with a 2nd dose 6 to 18 months after the first (see table Recommended Immunization Schedule for Ages 0–6 years).
+The hepatitis A vaccine Hepatitis A (HepA) Vaccine There are two hepatitis A vaccines; both provide long-term protection against hepatitis A. For more information, see Hepatitis A Advisory Committee on Immunization Practices Vaccine Recommendations... read more is recommended for all children beginning at age 1 year, with a 2nd dose 6 to 18 months after the first (see Centers for Disease Control and Prevention [CDC]: Child and Adolescent Immunization Schedule by Age).

 Diagnostic laboratory workers

 People who use injection or noninjection illicit drugs

 People with chronic liver disorders (including chronic hepatitis C) because they have an increased risk of developing fulminant hepatitis due to HAV